zeeshan-ilyas01/playwrightcraft/README.md

 It closes the entire browser context, which includes all the pages/tabs opened within it.
 Close all tabs and clean up everything for this browser profile."

 viewportSize() for screen size

+retry can be used for sigle and group of tests.
 ✍️ Author:
 Zeeshan
 Passionate about modern, scalable test automation.